-A. Establish a land use management system that protects the natural environment of the BBIA;

-- B. Establish a land use management system that promotes orderly and balanced growth in accordance with the capacity of existing public facilities and services; - C. Protect and improve the Indian River Lagoon ecosystem, including improving <a href="https://www.ncbi.nlm.n - D. Ensure that the population of the BBIA can be safely evacuated in the event of a hurricane.
+- A. Establish a land use management system that protects the natural environment of the BBIA; - B. Establish a land use management system that promotes orderly and balanced growth in accordance with the capacity of existing public facilities and services; - C. Protect and improve the Indian River Lagoon ecosystem, including improving water quality of the BBIA through federal, state, and local funding of water quality improvement projects; and - D. Ensure that the population of the BBIA can be safely evacuated in the event of a hurricane.